IvanProdaiko94/UCU-scala-final-project/readme.md

 You can get inspiration on protocol and some corner cases here - https://doc.akka.io/docs/akka/2.5/guide/tutorial_2.html Deeper your go - more complex your protocol and application is going to be.

+## weather-provider

+You should provide implementation for weather message producer

+## streaming-app

+Kafka Streams application.
+The main part of the pipeline - joining and enriching two streams of data.

+# Build

+To build all components into docker images - simply run `sbt docker` from the root project folder.

+# Deployment

+## Local

+To deploy local environment and start testing - simply run `docker-compose up` from the root project folder.

+## Staging

+TODO